ogcreate/aramotorhub/README.md

 ## 🚀 Project Overview

 **ARA Motorhub** A desktop application for managing motorcycle parts inventory.
 Customers can browse parts, request items, and check availability across multiple stores.
 Includes dedicated admin and seller dashboards for efficient stock control.
 Backed by a MySQL database server via XAMPP and phpMyAdmin.

+This was our finals in Advanced Database Class

 ---